 About the Contest

 The Technion invites teams of high school (9-12) students from schools around the world to create Israel’s 70th Birthday themed Rube Goldberg machines.
 This challenge will encourage students to use out-of-the-box problem solving and teamwork to build a multi-step, chain reaction machine, and creatively incorporate Israel themed elements and texts into their entry.
-The deadline for entries is March 1, 2017.
+The deadline for submissions is March 25, 2018.

 A panel of judges representing the Technion will select winning videos in each division (high school).
 Winners will be selected using the judging criteria included below.